Dylan-Speight/definitely_not_etsy/README.md

 The build mechanism Heroku runs when deploying web applications is different based on the language of the application.
 In the instance of RoR, will load the source code, retrieve the dependencies from the Gemfile, and generate any necessary files from the asset pipeline (a RoR framework compress and minify JavaScript, CSS, and image assets).
 This build mechanism assembles these components and generates what is known as a 'slug' - a pack of ready to run code with the instructions to run it.

 The slug contains a few other bits and pieces as well.
 These are the config variables and add-ons.
 Config variables (Heroku's .env file) are independent configurations that sit outside of the application source code, that contain sensitive information such as API secrets/passwords/keys and database passwords.
 These can be altered at any given point via the Command Line Interface or the application dashboard on the Heroku website.
 An add-on is a third-party cloud service that provides additional functionality to your build with easy integration.
-Our application did not use any add-ons.
+Our application did not use any add-ons outside of our PostgreSQL provision.

 Heroku enables easy build rollback through the implementation of build releases.
 A release is a combination of the the buildpack slug and the config variables.
 Whenever either is altered a new release is produced.
 A developer can at any time rollback their deployment to a previous release.